TimB44/class/spec.md

 occurrence of `...` in this specification only needs to be expanded 64 times by a JPL compiler.

+This means literal arrays of more than 64 entries need not be supported.
 However, the number of elements in an array constructed via an `array` loop should be limited only by available memory.

 Runtime Representation
 ----------------------

-The special `void` structures has zero size.
+The special `void` structure has zero size.

 Integers, floats, and booleans all take up 64 bits.
 For booleans, this might seem wasteful, but it avoids having to deal with padding or